RMerl/asuswrt-merlin/README-merlin.txt

    - NEW: RT-AC66U officialy supported, with all the same features as the RT-N66U.
    - NEW: (RT-AC66U) Implemented JFFS support.
-Limiting partition to 32 MB max, as using the whole 90+ MB available makes little sense for JFFS, and is also displaying some issues.
+Limiting partition to 32 MB max, as using the whole 90+ MB available makes little sense for JFFS, and was also displaying some issues.
    - NEW: Added nat-start user script, as NAT rules get applied separately from other firewall rules (firewall-start changes to the nat table are being overwritten when the router starts NAT)